ratfactor/ziglings/README.md

 $ zig build
 ```

+Note: The output of Ziglings is the unaltered output from the Zig
+compiler.
+Part of the purpose of Ziglings is to acclimate you to
+reading these.

 ## A Note About Versions

 The Zig language is under very active development.
-In order to be current,
+In order to be
-Ziglings tracks **development** builds of the Zig compiler rather than
+current, Ziglings tracks **development** builds of the Zig
-versioned **release** builds.
-The last stable release was `0.10.1`, but Ziglings
+compiler rather than versioned **release** builds.
+The last
+stable release was `0.10.1`, but Ziglings needs a dev build with
-needs a dev build with pre-release version "0.11.0" and a build number at least
+pre-release version "0.11.0" and a build number at least as high
-as high as that shown in the example version check above.
+as that shown in the example version check above.

-It is likely that you'll download a build which is _greater_ than the minimum.
+It is likely that you'll download a build which is _greater_ than
+the minimum.

-_(For those who cannot easily update Zig, there are also community-supported
+_(For those who cannot easily update Zig, there are also
-branches in this repo.
-At the moment, there's one for v0.8.1.
-Older version
+community-supported branches in this repo.
+At the moment, there's
-branches may or may not have all exercises and/or bugfixes.)_
+one for v0.8.1.
+Older version branches may or may not have all
+exercises and/or bugfixes.)_

-Once you have a build of the Zig compiler that works with Ziglings, they'll
+Once you have a build of the Zig compiler that works with
-continue to work together.
-But keep in mind that if you update one, you may
+Ziglings, they'll continue to work together.
+But keep in mind
-need to also update the other.
+that if you update one, you may need to also update the other.

 ### Version Changes